Category Archives: Ancestor Features

 Ancestor Sketch – John Huber – Take 2

 Ancestor Sketch of John Huber.
-He was born in Windlach, Switzerland in 1880, married Bertha Barbara Trümpi in 1905 in New Glarus, Wisconsin, had two children, and died in 1948 in James Township, Saginaw County, Wisconsin.
+He was born in Windlach, Switzerland in 1880, married Bertha Barbara TrĂĽmpi in 1905 in New Glarus, Wisconsin, had two children, and died in 1948 in James Township, Saginaw County, Wisconsin.
 Continue reading

-Posted in Darling, Huber, Ancestor Sketch, Ancestor Features | Tagged , , | Leave a comment
+Posted in Ancestor Sketch, Darling-Huber, Ancestor Features | Tagged , , , | Leave a comment

 Timothy Daly (1867-1923)